 Technology is amazing and we want to make sure that our children are part of the digital and technological world.
 It opens up wonderful opportunities and possibilities for our children.
 Christmas is often a time when parents (or family) make those big purchases of things such as phones, tablets, computers and smart watches to give as gifts.

-Before giving children access to technology this Christmas it is really important to have properly explained the expectations and responsibilities around using technology.
-Fundamentally, it is really important to have we considered how technology will impact on your child’s or children’s Christian spiritual formation
+Before giving children access to technology this Christmas it is important to have properly explained the expectations and responsibilities around using it and to have considered how technology will impact on your child’s or children’s Christian spiritual formation

 Consider why you are buying the gift for your child